whitneyburton/portfolios/students/1605/jason-hanna/jason_hanna_portfolio.md

 #### Sonia Gupta
 Sonia has been an incredibly wonderful person to go through this module with.
 Her patience, humor, and spirit has made getting through the more difficult parts of this module easier.
 She's always composed and supportive, and always willing to help in any way she can.
 I look forward to working with her in the next module, and I think her experience will be a great asset to everyone in the class.

+#### Pat Wentz
+Pat was an amazing partner for HTTP.
+He is a very strong programmer, and his organization and foresight made what could have been a stressful project beyond manageable.
+I learned so much from him in ways to set myself up better for future projects, and assignments.
+He was also a clear and communicative partner which made it really easy to work together.
+Beyond the project, I see Pat as a strong contributor to the Turing community.
+Many mod 1 students approach him for help and he is always patient and helpful.

 #### David Tinianow
 David was an excellent partner and a very dedicated coder.
 David’s patience and ability to communicate his ideas was a tremendous advantage in this project.
 I also greatly appreciated the he always made sure we were on the same page and never moved forward before I understood.
 He allowed me the opportunity to work through my thought process and always listened.
 David was dependable, committed, and beyond competent.
 Working with him not only pushed me to be better, but it was also a lot of fun.